Powers v. Ohio: Later developments

 Powers v.
 Ohio was an important case that helped continue to remove discrimination within the courtroom.
 However, it is important to note that it did not entirely dismantle discrimination in jury selection.
-Questions about the constitutionality of defendant peremptory challenges were never brought into the picture.
-Future court cases, like Singleton v.
-Wulff, would address these issues.
+Questions about the constitutionality of race-based peremptory challenges by defendants were not addressed in this case.
+The following year, such challenges were held unconstitutional in Georgia v.
+McCollum.